-FEMA Corps offers Ravi a living allowance, free room and board, a budget for food, college credits, and training in different skills that can be used outside of FEMA Corps.
-"We get an educational award of \$6,495 when we graduate from the program that we can use for education."
-If members have any student loans, they can defer them until after graduating from the program.
+FEMA Corps offers a living allowance, free room and board, a budget for food, college credits, and training in different skills that can be used outside of FEMA Corps.
+Education awards are also available, and if members have any student loans, they can defer them until after graduating from the program.
+Those interested must be between the ages of 18 and 26 at the start of their service term to serve as a Corps Member.
+Team Leaders must be at least 18 years old, and there is no upper age limit.